brianhie/scanorama/README.md

 ### Data processing

-Scanorama is able to process two file formats.
+The script `bin/process.py` can handle two file formats.
 The first is a tab-delimited table format where the columns correspond to cells and the rows correspond to genes.
 A sample file looks something like:
 ```
 gene	cell_a	cell_b
 gene_1	10	10